JulioUri/CFD_Numerics-for-the-Maxey-Riley-Equation/README.md

 - [Code-for-Figures](./Code-for-Figures/) : Scripts to generate the figures from the papers as well as some additional ones that were excluded from it.
 - [Code-for-Tables](./Code-for-Tables/) : Scripts to generate the Tables from the papers as well as some additional ones that were excluded from it.

+## Aditional considerations

+It is important to note that the version of the MRE used here corresponds to its nondimensional form and therefore all velocities, distances and times taken as an input are considered to be nondimensional.

+In the case of realistic experiments in which units play a key role, the user of the toolbox will require to make sure that the velocity input from the field as well as the lengths and times are nondimensional.
+This matter is worked in a paper that will soon be published between Daniel Ruprecht, Alexandra von Kameke, Kathrin Padberg-gehle and me.

 ## Acknowledgements